crashtechie/JupyterLab/documentation/README.md

 # Documentation Index

 Welcome to the Jupyter Lab Docker Environment documentation.
-This documentation is organized into two main sections:
+This documentation is organized into four main sections:

 ## 📚 Wiki (User Guides)
 User-facing guides for working with the Jupyter Lab environment.